trilitech/tzpro-go/README.md

-## tzpro-go – Official Go SDK for the TzPro API
+## TzPro-Go – Official Go SDK for the TzPro API

 The official Blockwatch Go client library for TzPro.
 This SDK is free to use under a permissive license and works with the most recent version of the TzPro API v012-2022-02-22.
 API documentation can be found [here](https://docs.tzpro.io/api).